American RBST Foundation Flock USA0001

 a monthly newsletter

-We are pleased to present our monthly
+I am pleased to present

 farm newsletter, Viewpoint.
-Born out of our love of these sheep
+Born out of

 is designed as an educational, entertaining and useful tool to enhance the

 readers knowledge and enjoyment of this breed and its care.
-Each month we will
+Each month

-present a featured article that will detail an aspect of sheep farming based on our own
+present a featured article that will detail an aspect of sheep farming based on

-experience, a Monthly Calendar of farm management reminders, a Tip of the Month, personal
+experiences, a Monthly Calendar of farm management reminders, a Tip of the Month, personal

 reminiscences, as well as related lists, recipes or schedules that complement the